jasonslyvia/redux-form-utils/README.md

   key: 'startDate',
   changeType: 'onSwitch',
   valueKey: 'date',
-  // This resolver is called when your `onChange` callback (In this case, `onSwitch`) is called, it will be called
+  // This resolver is called when your `onChange` callback (In this case, `onSwitch`) is called,
-  // with excatly the same arguments provided to `onChange`, so you can resolve the payload
+  // it will be called with excatly the same arguments provided to `onChange`, so you can resolve
-  // of what to change by your own resolver(date){
+  //the payload of what to change by your own resolver(date){
     return {
       date: date.focusedDate